- Home

 The UK AI in medical imaging market is expected to grow profitably over the forecast period.
 The UK government has been actively promoting the use of AI in healthcare through initiatives such as the AI Sector Deal and funding from Innovate UK.
 The National Health Service (NHS) is a significant player in adopting AI to improve diagnostic accuracy and operational efficiency.
 Strong collaboration between academic institutions and industry players, exemplified by partnerships between leading universities and tech companies, drives innovation in AI medical imaging.

-AI in medical imaging market in Germany held the largest market share in 2024 in the European market, attributed to the increasing investments in healthcare technology and robust healthcare infrastructure, and the increasing adoption of artificial intelligence in disease diagnosis.
-Furthermore, increasing investments in medical imaging in the country propel market growth further.
+The AI in medical imaging market in Germany held the largest revenue share of Europe in 2025, attributed to the increasing investments in healthcare technology and robust healthcare infrastructure, and the increasing adoption of artificial intelligence in disease diagnosis.
+Furthermore, increasing investments in medical imaging in the country propel market growth.
 For instance, in November 2024, German startup Mediaire raised USD 14.5 million in a European-led financing round to enhance radiologists' workflows using AI.
 The investment is expected to allow Mediaire to expand its AI solutions beyond brain, prostate, and knee diagnostics in MRI, improving diagnostic accuracy and efficiency in healthcare.

 Asia Pacific AI in Medical Imaging Market Trends

-The Asia Pacific AI in medical imaging market is expected to experience significant growth in the coming years.
+The Asia Pacific AI in medical imaging market is expected to experience significant growth during the study period.
 This growth is attributed to the increasing investments in AI within the healthcare sector, enabling businesses to enhance their revenue share through AI-driven medical imaging.
 For example, China aims to lead the world in artificial intelligence by 2030, supported by substantial government funding and investments to accelerate the adoption of AI technologies across various industries.

-The Japan AI in medical imaging market held the largest market share of the APAC market revenue in 2024.
-This can be attributed to the increasing focus on technologies, such as AI, to improve diagnostic capabilities and manage healthcare demands.
+The Japan AI in medical imaging market accounted for the largest revenue share in Asia Pacific in 2025.
+This can be attributed to the growing focus on technologies such as AI to improve diagnostic capabilities and manage healthcare demand.
 Key companies such as Fujifilm and Canon are leading the way in developing sophisticated AI algorithms for medical imaging.
 Japan's Pharmaceuticals and Medical Devices Agency (PMDA) supports AI innovations, streamlining approval processes for AI-based medical devices.
 The increasing number of startups in Japan launching novel AI-driven technologies in medical imaging is likely to propel market growth over the forecast period.
-For instance, in May 2024, NOVIUS, a healthcare startup, launched its innovative AI-driven technology, N-Vision 3D, which converts two-dimensional imagery to three-dimensional imagery in real time and helps in enhancing surgical procedures.
+For instance, in May 2024, NOVIUS, a healthcare startup, launched its innovative AI-driven technology, N-Vision 3D, which converts 2D imagery to 3D imagery in real time and enhances surgical procedures.
 N-Vision 3D has the potential to revolutionize imaging for X-ray fluoroscopy equipment, endoscopes, and angiography.
 Notable advancementsinclude the existing 2D endoscopes (monocular cameras) that can be used with N-Vision 3D without any modifications.

 Latin America AI in Medical Imaging Market Trends